Your vendors probably have cyber gaps. Which are the most common, and how can they be remedied?

 Want to learn more about uncovering and remediating your vendors’ cyber gaps?
 Contact Panorays today.

-This is the fourth in a series in honor of National Cybersecurity Awareness Month (NCSAM) and is dedicated to helping organizations guide suppliers with their cybersecurity.
-Check out our other articles about building the right password policy, preventing phishing attacks and complying with regulations.
+This is the fourth in a series in honor of National Cybersecurity Awareness Month (NCSAM) and is dedicated to helping organizations by providing vendor security tips.
+Check out our other articles about preventing phishing attacks and complying with regulations.

 Giora Omer is Head of Security Architecture at Panorays.